-Intramural athletic activities are developed for students who wish to participate in both team and individual competitive sports activities including: volleyball, table tennis, flag football and basketball and softball.
+Intramural athletic activities are developed for students who wish to participate in both team and individual competitive sports activities including: volleyball, table tennis, flag football, basketball, softball and dodgeball.

 Health Services

 Students are responsible for making arrangements for their own health care, except in cases of oncampus emergencies.